TUNNIES & MACKEREL (North-east Atlantic Ocean)

 (Notes, not a comprehensive information page.)

 Norwegian seas supported a Bluefin Tunny fishery with an annual catch of 900 tonnes annually between 1950 and 1954.
 The minimum size was about 50 kg.
 Book.
+Now they have an allocation for 37.5 tonnes allocated to one boat.

 Most Bluefin in the north-east Atlantic breed in the western Mediterranean and are now rare captures in the North Sea.
 They were first reported by herring fishermen in 1911.
 They are always larger older fish at least 5 years old.
 Their current absence in the North Sea and decline since the early 1960’s was at first because of low recruitment rates (whether natural or because of overfishing), but may now be compounded by extensive fishing for the younger 3 to 5 year old fish off the Atlantic coasts of Europe, including the Bay of Biscay.